nzoschke/mvi/_chapters/01-introduction.md

 The Rails Tutoral teaches you how to develop an application.
 Twelve-Factor teaches you how to package your application to run as service.

-Minimum Infrastructure teaches you how to assemble the underlying cloud services to support a Twelve-Factor Rails app.
+Minimum Viable Infrastructure teaches you how to assemble the underlying cloud services to support a Twelve-Factor Rails app.

 ## Who is this book for?